1970 Nebraska Cornhuskers football team: Missouri

 Nebraska scored only 7 points in the first half, and Missouri matched it before the half.
 The subsequent defensive battle continued through into the 4th quarter before the Cornhuskers broke away with an additional 14 points, one from a 48-yard punt return touchdown.

-Kansas
+at Kansas

-Nebraska was surprised to find themselves behind 10-20 with 10 minutes left in the 1st half, but battled back to take the lead with two more touchdowns before the break, and never let Kansas score again as they cruised to a 41-20 final.
+Nebraska was surprised to find themselves behind 10–20 with 10 minutes left in the 1st half, but battled back to take the lead with two more touchdowns before the break, and never let Kansas score again as they cruised to a 41–20 final.

 Oklahoma State

 Nebraska piled up 65 points, its highest total since 1922, and held Oklahoma State to just 64 ground yards as the Cornhuskers made short work of the Cowboys.

-Colorado
+at Colorado

-Nebraska pulled out in front right away with a 12-0 1st quarter lead, but stubborn Colorado fought back and trailed the Cornhuskers by only 13-15 in the 4th quarter - after missing a 2-point conversion that would have tied the game - before Nebraska decided to stop the uprising with two touchdowns in the last 10 minutes to pull away.
+Nebraska pulled out in front right away with a 12–0 1st quarter lead, but stubborn Colorado fought back and trailed the Cornhuskers by only 13–15 in the 4th quarter – after missing a 2-point conversion that would have tied the game – before Nebraska decided to stop the uprising with two touchdowns in the last 10 minutes to pull away.